Add and Save CKEditor 5 data to MySQL database with PHP

 8. Conclusion

-To display saved data in the database of CKEditor on the page you just need to directly assign it to the textarea element and initialize the CKEditor.
-Content will automatically format.
+Remember, to display saved data on the page, you can directly assign it to the textarea element and initialize CKEditor; the content will be automatically formatted.

 You can also view these tutorials –